GELLER Labs "Backyard Science"

 Narrow Band Low Noise Amplifier (NBLNA)

-Sample Gain measurements PDF, Marked up schematic PDF, and corresponding Johnson Noise Worksheet PDF (see Feb.
+Sample Gain measurements PDF, Marked up schematic PDF, Marked up schematic Ver.
+0.9.5 PDF, and corresponding Johnson Noise Worksheet PDF (see Feb.
 15, 2011) This was Rev. 0.9.3, some minor differences, e.g. the frequency (filter) trim circuit changed in Ver.
 0.9.4

 Use resistor noise to characterize a low-noise amplifier, Measure gain or noise with an AC voltmeter, Joe Geller, edited by Martin Rowe and Fran Granville, EDN, June 23, 2011.